 Command Line Tools

 Download the OS X SDK, headers, and build tools such as the Apple LLVM compiler and Make.
 These tools make it easy to install open source software or develop on UNIX within Terminal.
-OS X Mavericks can automatically download these tools the first time you try to build software, and they are available on the Apple developer site.
+OS X can automatically download these tools the first time you try to build software, and they are available on the downloads page.